-- Alcohol in excess can lead to bone loss and risk of fall, so drink in moderation.
-On an average, alcohol intake of 3 or more drinks per day is detrimental to bone health.
+- Alcohol in excess can lead to bone loss and risk of falls, so drink in moderation.
+On average, an alcohol intake of 3 or more drinks per day is detrimental to bone health.

 - D3 (Vitamin) is necessary for calcium absorption.
 Sunshine and fortified foods like milk can help meet your daily quota.
-Despite this supplementation is often necessary!
-Your health care provider may want to obtain a vitamin D level blood test for you and treat accordingly.
+Despite this, supplementation is often necessary!
+Your healthcare provider may want to obtain a vitamin D level blood test for you and treat you accordingly.

 - Exercise daily!
 Even modest increases in weight bearing can be helpful to keep bones and muscles strong.
 Walking, dancing, hiking, or tennis can make bones stronger and denser.

-- Fall prevention - If you are unsteady, Physical Therapy and/or an assistive device can prevent further risk of falling.
-To prevent a fall, minimize clutter and be sure that your area rugs are anchored to the floor.
+- Fall prevention - If you are unsteady, Physical Therapy and/or an assistive device can prevent further fall risk.
+To prevent a fall, minimize clutter, and be sure that your area rugs are anchored to the floor.
 Eliminate throw rugs and loose cords.
-Wear sturdy, rubber soled shoes.
+Wear sturdy, rubber-soled shoes.

 The factors I can’t control:

-Women who are thin and have small frames as well as those whom experience early menopause (before age 45) are more likely to develop osteoporosis.
-Some conditions, such as diabetes, rheumatoid arthritis, Crohn’s or celiac disease will put you at risk.
+Women who are thin and have small frames, as well as those who experience early menopause (before age 45), are more likely to develop osteoporosis.
+Some conditions, such as diabetes, rheumatoid arthritis, Crohn’s, or celiac disease, will put you at risk.
 A family history of osteoporosis and hip fracture will increase your risk.
 Often necessary medications such as long-term glucocorticoid therapy (Prednisone or Prednisolone) can affect your bone health.

 --> Own The Bone